 1. “Omae Wa Mou Shinderu” – Kenshiro

-First, this super famous as well as an iconic phrase is an expression coming from a manga and anime titled Hokuto no Ken.
-This anime/manga series is translated to be Fist of the North Star in English.
-The line “Omae wa mou shindeiru” is often said by the protagonist character named Kenshiro, a martial arts master that became a hero who has a nice purpose to help the weak and kill those who run the violent rules.
-This anime firstly debuted in Japan in 1983.
+First of all, this super famous and iconic phrase is an expression from a manga and anime called Hokuto no Ken.
+This anime/manga series is translated into English as Fist of the North Star.
+The phrase “Omae wa mou shindeiru” is often uttered by the protagonist character named Kenshiro, a martial arts master who has become a hero with a beautiful purpose to help the weak and kill those who rule by violence.
+This anime was first shown in Japan in 1983.

-Moreover, the literal translation of the expression ” omae wa mou shindeiru [お前はもう死んでいる] ” in English is “you are already dead“.
-Kenshiro, the main character of this Anime/Manga says this as his iconic line.
-Then, the villains of Kenshiro will say “O nani?!” as the reaction that means “What?!“
+Furthermore, the literal translation of the expression “omae wa mou shindeiru [お前はもう死んでいる]” into English is “you are already dead”.
+Kenshiro, the main character of this anime/manga, says this as his iconic line.
+Then, Kenshiro’s villains will say “O nani?!” as a reaction, which means “What?!”

-We can break down the meaning of this hit phrase as the following;
+We can break down the meaning of this hit phrase as follows:

 [お前はもう死んでいる]